KelvinSilvaDev/chat-interface/README.md

 ## 1. Introduction

 This project, named "Chat Interface," is a Laravel-based application that leverages Inertia, React, and Tailwind CSS to create a chat interface similar to Chat-GPT.
 It provides user authentication through Laravel Breeze, and it relies on a MySQL database for data storage.
-Additionally, it requires specific environment variables, including `OPENAI_API_KEY` and `OPENAI_SECRET_KEY`, with both initially having the same value in your `.env` file.
+Additionally, it requires specific environment variables, including `OPENAI_API_KEY`in your `.env` file.

 ## 2. Project Setup